Tim Parker is a member of Blackstone Chambers in London, and Denis Chang’s Chambers in Hong Kong.

 “A bright star in the making for administrative law cases.”

-Tim Parker holds an LL.M (First Class) from the University of Cambridge, where he was elected to the coveted Whewell Scholarship in International Law.
+Tim holds an LL.M (First Class) from the University of Cambridge, where he was elected to the coveted Whewell Scholarship in International Law.
 Tim also holds an LL.B and PC.LL from the University of Hong Kong, and a B.A. from the University of Melbourne.

 Tim is a CEDR accredited mediator.

 Appointments and Publications

 - Hong Kong Competition Commission, Panel of External Counsel

 - Hong Kong Bar Association, Committee on Constitutional Affairs and Human Rights

 - Hong Kong Bar Association, Committee on International Law